learning-zone/javascript-basics/README.md

  }
 ```

 In JavaScript `var`-declared variables and functions are `hoisted`.
-Let's take function `hoisting` first.
-Basically, the JavaScript interpreter looks ahead to find all the variable declaration and hoists them to the top of the function where it's declared.
+Let us take function `hoisting` first.
+Basically, the JavaScript interpreter looks ahead to find all the variable declaration and hoists them to the top of the function where It is declared.
 For example:

 ```javascript
 foo(); // Here foo is still undefined